Amoclav Suspension

 Both Co-amoxiclav components readily cross the placenta.
 Only small amounts of amoxicillin and clavulanic acid are distributed in human milk.

-Serum concentrations of amoxicillin and clavulanic acid both decline in a biphasic manner and their half-lives are similar.
+Serum concentrations of amoxicillin and clavulanic acid both decline in a biphasic manner and their t1/2 are similar.
 Approximately 50 to 73% of amoxicillin and 25 to 45% of clavulanic acid are excreted unchanged in urine within 6 to 8 hours following oral administration of a single dose of Co-amoxiclav in adults with normal renal function.

 Toxicology: 156.25 mg/5 mL & 312.5 mg/5 mL powder for oral suspension: Preclinical safety data: Nonclinical data reveal no special hazard for humans based on studies of safety pharmacology, genotoxicity and toxicity to reproduction.